 8. Cool them down with water

-Not all dogs love water, but most will appreciate its cooling effects on hot days.
-For the natural water babes, set up a paddling pool in your garden, and encourage them to paddle or wallow!
+Not all dogs love water, but most will appreciate its cooling effects and setting up a paddling pool in your garden will encourage your pup to paddle or wallow on days hot for your dog.
 For those who aren’t so keen, a wet flannel (or quick hose down!) on the belly, chest and legs will help them cool down without resorting to a full shower or bath.
-It goes without saying that you should always provide lots of cool water at all times – though on hot days, you might pop an ice cube or two in their bowls.
+It goes without saying that you should always provide lots of cool drinking water for your pet.
+On especially hot days, consider popping an ice-cube in their water bowl to keep it chilled.

 9. Put the toys away

-Not all dogs are as sensible as they should be on hot days!
-So if it’s really warm, pop their toys away for the day so they don’t accidentally over-exercise and end up with heatstroke.
-Same goes with games like fetch, and playing with their friends.
-If you have more than one dog – and they love to play – consider separating them on the hottest days.
+Not all dogs are as sensible as they should be on hot days, so if it’s warm, consider popping their toys away for the day so they don’t accidentally over-exercise and end up with heatstroke.
+The same advice goes for games like fetch and playing with their canine friends.
+If you have more than one playful dog, consider separating them on the hottest days.

 10. Make doggie ice lollies – the ‘pupsicle’

 We love to make doggie ice lollies!
 There are some more elaborate recipes here, but you can also freeze their regular food.
 We use old plastic takeaway boxes; layer wet food on the bottom, sprinkle over with kibble, add water and the lid, then pop in the freezer.
 For extra cold treats (without the extra calories) freeze their favourite toys in an old ice cream tubs – they’ll have fun and stay cool whilst freeing their toys from the ice!